our goal is to act like a lighthouse -

 Lighthouse Relief was founded in 2015, at a time when thousands of refugees were arriving on the Greek island of Lesvos every day.
 Two years later, our team of skilled volunteers continue to provide immediate humanitarian relief for those landing on the north shore of the island, as well as longer-term programming for young people and children in Ritsona refugee camp in mainland Greece.
 Alongside our field operations, we see media as a powerful way of amplifying the voices of our beneficiaries, drawing attention to the forgotten reality of Europe's borderlands with an increased focus on storytelling.

 The closure of borders in March 2016 left tens of thousands of people stranded in camps across mainland Greece, often in unsafe and inhumane conditions.
 In light of this, we adapted quickly to meet the new and emerging needs of vulnerable populations trapped in periods of long-term limbo, with a focus on women, children and youth.
 Currently, we are focused on providing safe spaces that help these groups regain a sense of dignity and community in an otherwise difficult situation.
-This is facilitated through our three core programmes in Ritsona camp: our Female Friendly Space (FFS), Child Friendly Space (CFS) and Youth Engagement Space (YES).
+This is facilitated through our two core programmes in Ritsona camp: Child Friendly Space (CFS) and Youth Engagement Space (YES).

 Read About Our Operations →